Zwemvest/QuestForTheFrozenFlame/docs/Backstory/NPCs/Others/Lost-Raven-Woman.md

 ![[Kadlaka.png]]

-The Lost Raven Woman is a mysterious Raven Woman that [[Shaggy-Shemven|Shaggy Shemven]] appears to have fallen in love with.
+The Lost Raven Woman is a mysterious Raven Woman that [Shaggy Shemven](Shaggy-Shemven) appears to have fallen in love with.